 All application forms are read carefully by the course leader.
-All applicants who fulfil the application requirements will then be invited either to attend a live audition workshop and interview or submit a self-tape audition.
-Please note that in-person auditions are available on a first come first served basis for those who are invited, so you are advised to submit your application as early as possible.
+If you are selected for an audition, we will invite you to participate in an inperson audition and interview on the same day at RADA, or to submit a self-tape audition video followed by a digital interview at a later date.
+We give equal weighting to in-person and self-tape auditions; there is no advantage or disadvantage to auditioning by either method, but please be aware that spaces for the in-person auditions are limited so will operate on a first-come, first-served basis, therefore you are advised to submit your application as early as possible.

-Once we receive and process your application, we will contact you to confirm if you have been selected for an audition/ interview.
+Once we receive and process your application, we will contactyou to confirm if you have been selected for an audition/interview.
 At this point, we will send you more details about the auditions and what you will need to prepare.
-Please apply early if you wish to audition via self-tape, to ensure you have plenty of time to work on your submission.